 The new rules are neatly summarized and clearly explained by The Net Democracy Guide — a website run by the Center for Democracy and Technology.

-These new regulations allow individuals or groups to freely engage in a broad range of “uncompensated internet activities,” which are exempt from all campaign finance regulation.
-Adam explains that, during the FEC hearings, he and his team urged the Commission to think more broadly and to craft laws that covered a wide range of online activities, not just blogging.
+These new regulations allow individuals or groups to freely engage in “uncompensated internet activities,” which are exempt from all campaign finance regulations.
+Adam explains that, during the FEC hearings, he and his team urged the Commission to think more broadly and craft laws that covered a wide range of online activities, not just blogging.

 The good news for anyone using the Internet to participate in the political process is that nearly all activities are exempt from FEC regulations.
-However, while the regulations cover the vast majority of political activities that occur online, they don’t address all of the questions that I’ve raised.
+However, while the regulations cover most political activities that occur online, they don’t address all of the questions that I’ve raised.
 For example, the new rules don’t address the issue of foreign involvement in US campaigns.

 I asked Adam a few hypothetical questions based on some of the political activity I’ve witnessed in Second Life.
-For example, what if an amount being spent on a virtual campaign went beyond the “nominal” fees that are described in the new regulations?
+For example, what if a virtual campaign exceeds the “nominal” fees described in the new regulations?
 And what about the involvement of foreign nationals in these campaigns?
 Are they entitled to the same exemptions?
 And if not, what limitations apply?

 At one point, Adam commented that my questions were making him dizzy.
-He wasn’t the only person who told me that this past week.
+Unfortunately, he wasn’t the only person who told me that this past week.

 I walked Adam through several scenarios.
-While these scenarios are specific to activities currently taking place in Second Life, the issues addressed in each of these situations are relevant to grassroots campaign efforts on any other social media platform.
+While these scenarios are specific to activities in Second Life, the issues addressed in each of these situations are relevant to grassroots campaign efforts on any other social media platform.

 Groups campaigning on behalf of specific candidates in Second Life:

 I described the activities of the various groups campaigning on behalf of specific candidates in the virtual world.
-To date, there are SL groups representing Clinton, Obama, Edwards, Gravel, and Paul.
+There are SL groups representing Clinton, Obama, Edwards, Gravel, and Paul to date.
 Only Gravel’s group is authorized by the official campaign.
 The other groups are the work of volunteers who share the common goal of seeing their candidate of choice elected President of the United States.

 Generally, the activities of these groups fall under the broad exemptions specified in the new FEC regulations.
-The unofficial groups are allowed to coordinate their efforts with the official campaigns and to disseminate official campaign materials.
+The unofficial groups can coordinate their efforts with the official campaigns and disseminate official campaign materials.

 I also presented Adam with a few scenarios related to the costs involved in hosting virtual campaign headquarters in Second Life.
-While it’s possible to host a virtual building on the cheap in Second Life, it’s also possible to spend large sums of money on land and the related land use fee.
-Adam indicated that monthly payments in $20 to $30 range would probably be considered reasonable, but monthly fees costing hundreds of dollars would definitely not be considered nominal.
+For example, while it’s possible to host a virtual building on the cheap in Second Life, spending large sums of money on land and the related land use fee is also possible.
+Adam indicated that monthly payments in the $20 to $30 range would probably be considered reasonable, but monthly fees costing hundreds of dollars would not be nominal.

 After evaluating the campaign locations of the virtual groups campaigning for John Edwards, Ron Paul, and Barack Obama, I determined that the land value and corresponding monthly land-use fees were likely within the range of what the FEC would consider a nominal expense.
 The Gravel group, being part of the official campaign, are allowed to spend whatever they like but are subject to the same regulations the official campaign would be subject to in real life.

-Second Life islands are not cheap, and the corresponding land use fees are considerable as well.
-Linden Lab currently sells islands for approximately $1,675 US, and the monthly land use fee for an island is $295 US.
+Second Life islands are not cheap, and the corresponding land use fees are also considerable.
+For example, Linden Lab currently sells islands for approximately $1,675 US, and the monthly land use fee for an island is $295 US.

-After presenting Adam with this scenario, he indicated that the amounts in question would probably not be considered nominal and would likely elevate the display to a different level — one requiring full disclosure and disclaimers.
-In Second Life, full disclosure would likely be implemented in the form of a sign, prominently placed, identifying the person who paid for the build (by real-world name) and listing the permanent street address, telephone number, or web address of that person.
+After presenting Adam with this scenario, he indicated that the amounts in question would probably not be considered nominal and would likely elevate the display to a different level, requiring full disclosure and disclaimers.
+For example, in Second Life, full disclosure could be presented in the form of a prominently placed sign, identifying the person who paid for the build (by real-world name) and listing the permanent street address, telephone number, or web address of that person.

 Since the FEC regulations don’t explicitly indicate what amounts are considered nominal, this is all open to interpretation.
-The point that anyone involved in campaigning in Second Life should take away from this is that, while these activities are protected by law, there is a point at which some line can be crossed.
+The point that anyone involved in Second Life campaigns should take away from this is that, while these activities are protected by law, there is a point at which some lines can be crossed.